|

 3. Lifting weights

-4. Going on a drive with windows down
+4. Going on a drive with the windows down

 5. Randomly finding money